Last Modified: October 13, 2018

 7. CHILDREN’S PRIVACY

 Hedera does not knowingly collect or solicit any information from anyone under the age of 13 on this Service.
 In the event that we learn that we have inadvertently collected personal information from a child under age 13, we will delete that information as quickly as possible.
 If you believe that we might have any information from a child under 13, please contact us at [email protected]

 8. LINKS TO OTHER WEB SITES AND SERVICES

-The Services may contain links to and from third party websites of our business partners, advertisers, and social media sites and our users may post links to third party websites.
+The Service may contain links to and from third-party websites of our business partners, advertisers, and social media sites and our users may post links to third-party websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for their policies.
 We strongly recommend that you read their privacy policies and terms and conditions of use to understand how they collect, use, and share information.
-We are not responsible for the privacy practices or the content on the websites of third party sites.
+We are not responsible for the privacy practices or the content on the websites of third-party sites.